News Media Philosophy

 Who We Help

 We have about 150 students on our campus in Salt Lake City and 50 on our campus in Ogden.
-We will open a new campus in Springville.
+We opened a new campus in Springville.

 About 1,600 of our students attend public schools throughout Utah, and we provide outreach teachers, aides, training and resources to them.
 Students who can phase out of our Deaf or Blind schools, can mainstream into public schools to be in their own communities if and when desired.

-Our teachers will work with them on a regular basis, with visits about 3 times per week, to help ensure they are getting the technology, support, and resources they need to continue to be successful in their local schools.
+Our teachers will work with them on a regular basis to help ensure they are getting the technology, support, and resources they need to continue to be successful in their local schools.
 For students who are blind or visually impaired, that can mean access to large print, braille, screen readers, and other technology.
 For students who are deaf or hard of hearing, that can mean Listening and Spoken Language support, or American Sign Language training and/or interpretation.
 Even long distance interpreting is available thanks to technology.